hypertrack/live-app-ios/README.md

 ```

 #### Step 3.
 Setup HyperTrack SDK
-If you are not using the starter project set up HyperTrack by following the instructions from [here](https://docs.hypertrack.com/sdks/ios/setup.html).
-Otherwise initialize the SDK by putting the following code in            ```AppDelegate```.
+If you are NOT using the starter project, set up the HyperTrack SDK by following these [instructions](https://docs.hypertrack.com/sdks/ios/setup.html).
+Else, initialize the SDK by putting the following code in            ```AppDelegate```.

 ```swift
  func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {